stashed/docs/docs/guides/platforms/gke.md

 We are going to store our backed up data into a [GCS bucket](https://cloud.google.com/storage/).
 As we are using workload identity enabled cluster, we don't need the `GOOGLE_PROJECT_ID` and `GOOGLE_SERVICE_ACCOUNT_JSON_KEY` to access the GCS bucket.

 At first, we need to create a secret with a Restic password.
 Then, we have to create a `Repository` crd that will hold the information about our backend storage.
-> For GCS backend, if the bucket does not exist, Stash needs `Storage Object Admin` role permissions to create the bucket.
-For more details, please check the following [guide](/docs/guides/backends/gcs.md).

 **Create Secret:**